Human rights in Sudan: Historical situation

 The following chart shows Sudan's ratings since 1972 in the Freedom in the World reports, published annually by Freedom House.
 A rating of 1 is "free"; 7, "not free".

 LGBT rights

 Lesbian, gay, bisexual, and transgender (LGBT) persons in Sudan face legal challenges not experienced by non-LGBT residents.
 Both male and female same-sex sexual activity has been illegal in Sudan, with sentences including but not limited to capital punishment.
 However, in July 2020, the sodomy law that previously punished gay men with up to 100 lashes for the first offence, five years in jail for the second and the death penalty the third time around was abolished, with new legislation reducing the penalty to prison terms ranging from five years to life.
-Sudanese LGBT+ activists hailed the reform as a 'great first step', but said it was not enough yet, and the end goal should be the decriminalisation of gay sexual activity altogether.
+Sudanese LGBT+ activists hailed the reform as a 'great first step', but said it was not enough yet, and the end goal should be the decriminalization of gay sexual activity altogether.